25 English Idioms With Their Meanings

 - The elephant in the room:

-This idiom is for the problem that is very important but is not discussed by anyone.
+This idiom is for the critical problem that no one discusses.

 - Stealing someone’s thunder:

-This is used to refer to people who take credit of other people’s work.
+This refers to people who take credit for other people’s work.

 - Vanish into thin air: